Pylons/pyramid/docs/narr/security.rst

 Special Permissions
 -------------------

-Special permission names exist in the :mod:`repoze.bfg.security` module.
+Special permission names exist in the :mod:`pyramid.security` module.
 These can be imported for use in ACLs.

 .. _all_permissions:

-:data:`repoze.bfg.security.ALL_PERMISSIONS`
+:data:`pyramid.security.ALL_PERMISSIONS`

   An object representing, literally, *all* permissions.
 Useful in an ACL like so: ``(Allow, 'fred', ALL_PERMISSIONS)``.
 The